 There is some confusion about custard-based desserts and their terminology, so I’m going to clear that up before I get into the pastry cream recipe.

 Creme Anglaise is a pouring custard.
 A runny version of pastry cream.
-It isn’t typically thickened with a starch (although some use a little cornstarch to avoid scrambling), and usually only uses eggs/egg yolks.
+It isn’t typically thickened with a starch (although some use a little cornstarch to prevent egg scrambling), and usually only uses eggs/egg yolks.
 It’s like a thick sauce that can be poured over desserts.
-This custard isn’t heated to a boil to avoid the eggs from curdling.
+This custard isn’t heated to a boil to prevent the eggs from curdling.

 Creme Chantilly is lightly whipped cream sweetened with sugar and (usually) flavored with vanilla.